 Updated: May 13, 2020 06:58 PM

-KOB 4 invited Torres Small to submit a one-minute video message to voters.
-However, she did not provide one.
+KOB 4 invited all three candidates to submit a one-minute video message to voters to state their case.

 Copyright 2020 - KOB-TV LLC, A Hubbard Broadcasting Company